jamainefacey-blip/pain-system-pack-b/README.md

 - Distinct sections for Public Website, Portal (authentication), and VST application areas

 Key notes:
-- No real backend calls or data handling in placeholder sections
-- Static routing for the Portal Dashboard
-- All components currently use structural placeholder blocks
+- Some components currently use structural placeholder blocks

+Changes:  - Added front end page that views projects from the projects.json file in built website.
+          - Admin page route to view all projects, add new projects and perform other CRUD operations.
+Even allows bulk edits.
+Search feature
+            Note: Admin fetches and performs CRUD operations to the github file.
+So dont forget to set the required .env files

 ---